-- Due to lesser competition, there operates an environment of consolidation and monopoly in the industry.
+- Due to lesser competition, there operates an environment of consolidation and monopoly.
 However, it can also create an oligopolyOligopolyAn oligopoly in economics refers to a market structure comprising multiple big companies that dominate a particular sector through restrictive trade practices, such as collusion and market sharing.
 Oligopolists seek to maximize market profits while minimizing market competition through non-price competition and product differentiation. if there are still some independent players in the market.

 What is Vertical Integration?

-Horizontal vs Vertical Integration Infographics
+Horizontal vs. Vertical Integration Infographics

 |Basis for Comparison||Horizontal Integration||Vertical Integration|